shreyasm/ecommerce-ui/README.md

 2. To display list of orders retrieved from API.

 There should be two buttons, selecting products should fetch products, selecting orders should fetch orders.

+Create travis CI pipeline to compile, run tests and create docker image and push it to ECR.